Altiplano Adventure

 El Alto can be reached by a journey on the cable car from La Paz which offers splendid, panoramic views.
 It is also home to the world’s biggest flea market – selling everything from clothes and furniture, to groceries – and the ‘Fighting Cholitas’.
 The word ‘cholita’ comes from the Spanish word ‘cholo’ (chola for females) meaning mixed race.
 When Spanish colonialists first arrived in South America, they introduced a degrading caste system that ranked people according to colour and race to maintain dominance.
 In this caste system, ‘cholos’ ranked as the lower middle class and were discriminated against for centuries.
 As women from a socially marginalised community, the Cholitas not only faced social, economic and political challenges, but gender discrimination too.
 These indigenous Aymara women resist against patriarchy both outside and inside the ring.
 Dressed in iconic bowler-hats and pollera skirts and displaying feisty spirit, they wrestle to display female empowerment, gender and racial equality and to reclaim the respect that they so rightfully deserve.

-Day 3 - Rurrenabaque
+Day 3 - La Paz - Moon Valley

-Day 5 - Madidi National Park
+Day 5 - Amber National Park - Samaipata

-Day 6 - Madidi – Rurrenabaque
+Day 6 - Samaipata - Santa Cruz

 Day 7 - La Paz